 This was such a thrill: I didn’t get to see any of the ballet until 2 days before opening night.
 Once Kenny had the score, I was out of the picture until tech week.
 My favorite moment?
 It’s a 3-way tie: Dreda Blow in the pas de deux with Casanova and Bellino, Hannah Bateman in the pas with Casanova and Henriette, and that ending.
 The ending!
 Kenny wouldn’t tell me how he ended it, he just said, “There was only one way to really end it and I won’t tell you because I just want you to see it.”
 And he was right.
 I sobbed every time I saw it.
 It was powerful stuff.

-And the most popular question of the evening on opening night….
+And the #1 question I got on opening night….

 Did you both coordinate wearing red sneakers on opening night?

 Nope.
 Total accident.
 Great minds think alike??
 (Actually… I hate dressing up.
 Hate.
 So my wearing red sneakers was sort of an act of protest.
-I couldn’t bear to put on the fancy shiny black shoes.
-My friend said, “Just wear the red sneaks, they’ll think you’re edgy or something.”)
+I couldn’t bear to put on the fancy shiny black dress shoes.
+My friend said, “Just wear the red sneaks, they’ll think you’re edgy.”)

 There were parts that were more challenging than others, like the masquerade ball in Act One.
 This was an 11-minute cue that advanced our story by several different leaps so we had to look at this piece as a timline, along which multiple events had to occur until we reached Bragadin rescuing Casanova (and I won’t spoil that bit for you)!
 So that timeline looked like this in my notes: